WHAT YOU NEED TO DO

 - Copyediting: Check “accuracy, clarity and consistency.”
 (Institute of Professional Editors Limited).
 A piece of work may be edited two or three times before it is ready for a final proofread and submission/publication.

-- Proofreading: This is a final check of something that is ready to be published or submitted.
+- Proofreading: This is a final check of a document or manuscript that is ready to be published or submitted.
 It includes making sure that all elements of the document are included and in the proper order, all amendments have been inserted, the house or other set style has been followed, and all spelling or punctuation errors have been deleted.

-- Structural editing, copy editing and proofreading are all important elements of producing a piece of work that is suitable for publication (although it does not GUARANTEE acceptance by a publisher).
+Structural editing, copy editing and proofreading are all important elements of producing a piece of work that is suitable for publication (although it does not GUARANTEE acceptance by a publisher or agent).